 Terms of Service

 If you book a cleaning with Maggy Maid, you agree to our following Terms of Service.
 Maggy Maid is a house cleaning referral agency.
-The cleaners we refer are independent domestic workers.
+The cleaners we refer are domestic workers.
 Maggy Maid takes pride in referring reliable, experienced and hard-working cleaners.
 Please check back on this page, as these terms may update without us notifying you.
 If you have any questions regarding these terms, please email or call us and we will be happy to explain them in further detail.

 1. An appointment is considered confirmed when you book online with your credit card or you submit your card over the phone and verbally confirm the appointment.
 A $50 cancellation fee will be applied within 24 hours of your appointment.

 2. If you have an issues with your cleaners or their cleaning, please send an email to firstname.lastname@example.org Attn: Claims Department within 24 hours after the job was done.
 Your claim will be responded to in the order in which we received it in 1-3 business days.
 Remember email is the fastest way to get our attention and resolve your concerns in this matter due to our high call volume on a daily basis.

 3. The rate may vary from each domestic worker.
 General estimates are posted on our website.
 However, customer may negotiate rate with domestic workers.
 Gratuity is optional and not required if you don't feel 100% satisfied.